What type of loan programs are offered with the gift?

 Are there income restrictions?

 The borrower’s qualifying income must not exceed Program Income Limits.
-Click these links to view Government Income Limits (FHA, VA, and Rural Development loans) and Conventional Income Limits (Fannie Mae HFA Preferred and Freddie Mac HFA Advantage.
-The conventional product has substantially higher income limits.
+Click these links to view Government Income Limits (FHA, VA, and Rural Development loans), Fannie Mae Income Limits, or Freddie Mac Income Limits.

 Does the borrower have to take a home buyer education class?